 Bode’s Uranographia marked the end of an era.
 Thereafter, astronomers placed decreasing emphasis on the fanciful (and physically meaningless) constellation figures of the Greeks, concentrating instead on the exact measurement of position, brightness, and physical properties of the stars.

 End of a tradition

-In the transition from classical to scientific mapping one atlas stands out: the Uranometria Nova of the German astronomer F. W. A. Argelander published in 1843.
-In this, the constellation figures, printed in red, were reduced to shadowy insignificance by comparison with the stars.
-This same two-colour style was followed by Argelander’s countryman Eduard Heis in his Atlas Coelestis Novus of 1872.
-These atlases were the standard references for professional astronomers of the day, and their choice of constellations helped establish the eventual list of 88 adopted by the International Astronomical Union.
+In the transition from classical to scientific mapping that occurred during the 19th century one atlas stands out: the Uranometria Nova of the German astronomer Friedrich Wilhelm August Argelander (1799–1875) published in 1843.
+In this the constellation figures, printed in red, were reduced to shadowy insignificance by comparison with the stars.
+This same two-colour style was followed by Argelander’s countryman Eduard Heis (1806–77) in his Atlas Coelestis Novus of 1872.
+These atlases were the standard references for professional astronomers of the day, and their choice of constellations helped establish the eventual list of 88 adopted by the International Astronomical Union in 1922.